-The PhD in Psychology with Concentration in Transpersonal at Sofia University offers a unique and exciting opportunity to study the theories and practices of transpersonal psychology.
-Grounded in the pioneering work of the Institute of Transpersonal Psychology, founded in 1975, the PHD program is structured around a three-year course of study that is offered in both online and on-campus formats.
+The Ph.D. in Transpersonal Psychology at Sofia University offers a unique and exciting opportunity to study the theories and practices of transpersonal psychology.
+Grounded in the pioneering work of the Institute of Transpersonal Psychology, founded in 1975, the Ph.D. program is structured around a three-year course of study that is offered in both online and low residency formats.
 It is designed for adult learners with a qualifying master’s degree who seek an exceptional educational environment for personal growth, enhanced relationships, and career development.

 All courses are taught by notable transpersonal scholars, experienced professionals, and leaders in the field, and are offered throughout the year over four quarters.
-Selected electives will be offered only in online or in on-campus formats, as indicated in the catalog.
+Selected electives will be offered in online or in low residency formats, as indicated in the catalog.

 Application: Explain behavior using current theory and research in the affective, social, individual differences, and cognitive areas of psychology.